Sennheiser Momentum 4 Review

 Our Analysis and Test Results

 We think audiophiles and Android users are most likely to love the Sennheiser Momentum 4 buds.
-These have some of the best sound quality of any other pair of earbuds we tested and come with a feature-packed smart app.
+These have the best audio quality in the test and come with a feature-packed smart app.

 Performance Comparison